eppdyl/cathode-database/README.md

     - HC20
     - HC60

-The original material (i.e. plots, digitizer, csv files) is in the folder ''original-material''.
+The original material (i.e. csv files) is in the folder ''original-material''.
 Each subfolder has a title, and a README for the paper of origin.
 The name of the folder is author-publication-year.

 Multiple papers are merged to get the overall data for a single cathode.